 Change begins on the inside and works outward.
-The Spirit through the Word plants faith in our hearts, we are moved to repentance, we receive God’s mercy in Christ, and our self-will changes.
+Jesus’ shed blood washes us clean from our sins.
+The Holy Spirit, Who works through the Word of God, makes us able to believe that Jesus has cleansed us from our sin.
+The Holy Spirit moves us to repentance, we receive God’s mercy in Christ, and our self-will changes.
 We become willing to repent of anything and everything that stands between us and God.
 He is holy, sovereign, and just; and in Christ He becomes totally approachable.

 When change has begun on the inside and worked outward, and it has become visible, how does it look?
 We begin to raise certain questions.
 How do we live our daily lives?
 What personal habits do we need to change?
-How do we speak to other people, and how do we relate to our families, friends, acquaintances, strangers, the same sex, or the opposite sex?
+How do we speak to other people?
+How do we relate to our families, friends, acquaintances, strangers, the same sex, or the opposite sex?
 How do we respond to hostility and rejection?
 How do we use our time?
-Doing what?
-Or with whom?
+Doing what, or with whom?
 How do we present ourselves?
 How do we spend our money or handle material possessions?
 How do we treat our bodies?
 Do we need to change our eating, drinking, sleeping, and exercise habits?